nest/nestml/doc/synapses_in_nestml.rst

    f_-(w) &= \alpha w^{\mu_-}
    \end{align}

-with the parameter :math:`\alpha\in\mathbb{R}, \alpha>0` allowing to set an asymmetry between increasing and decreasing the synaptic efficacy, and :math:`\mu_\pm\in\{0,1\}` allowing to choose between four different kinds of STDP (for further references, see https://nest-simulator.readthedocs.io/en/nest-2.20.1/models/stdp.html?highlight=stdp#_CPPv4I0EN4nest14STDPConnectionE).
+with the parameter :math:`\alpha\in\mathbb{R}, \alpha>0` allowing to set an asymmetry between increasing and decreasing the synaptic efficacy, and :math:`\mu_\pm\in\{0,1\}` allowing to choose between four different kinds of STDP (for references, see https://nest-simulator.readthedocs.io/en/nest-2.20.1/models/stdp.html?highlight=stdp#_CPPv4I0EN4nest14STDPConnectionE).

 To implement the kernel, we use two extra state variables, one presynaptic so-called *trace value* and another postsynaptic trace value.
-These maintain a history of neuron spikes, being incremented by 1 whenever a spike is generated, and decaying back to zero exponentially; in other words, a convolution between the exponentially decaying kernel and the emitted spike train:
+These could correspond to calcium concentration in biology, maintaing a history of recent neuron spiking activity.
+They are incremented by 1 whenever a spike is generated, and decay back to zero exponentially.
+Mathematically, this can be formulated as a convolution between the exponentially decaying kernel and the emitted spike train:

 .. math::